sithuAOAI/MegaChat/README.md

-# LLM-Based Power Virtual Agent and Power Automate Chatbot
+# MegaChat

-This project leverages the power of OpenAI's GPT models using Langchain to provide a robust chatbot for Power Virtual Agent and Power Automate platforms.
+This project leverages the power of OpenAI's GPT models using Langchain to provide a robust chatbot for Microsoft Copilot studio and Power Automate platforms.
 Our solution enriches backend operations with advanced NLP capabilities to process user input effectively and generate meaningful responses.

 ## Features